phalcon-orphanage/docs/en/reference/views.rst

     }

 The setVar lets to create variables on the fly for each view executed in the current request.
-The above exampleshows how to pass the $postId parameter to the views with the same name.
+The above example shows how to pass the $postId parameter to the views with the same name.

 By default the View component uses PHP itself as template engine.
-In this case views should have the .phtml extension.If the views directory is  *app/views* then view component will find automatically for these 3 view files.
+In this case views should have the .phtml extension.
+If the views directory is  *app/views* then view component will find automatically for these 3 view files.

 +-------------------+-------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Name              | File                          | Description                                                                                                                                                                                                           |